BasPieren/functional-programming/README.md

 First I installed the [node-oba-api](https://github.com/rijkvanzanten/node-oba-api) made by [Rijk van Zanten](https://github.com/rijkvanzanten) so I could more easily interface with the [OBA API](https://zoeken.oba.nl/api/v1/).

 After the installation I modified the `.get` request with some extra parameters to narrow down the books that I would get back.

-I added the refine, sort, facet, librarian and page parameters.
-The request now looked like this:
+* `refine`: Refine allows me to get more information on a book like genre and type.
+* `sort`: Sort allows me to sort the books based on their publication year.
+* `facet`: Facets allows me to only get books back.
+* `page`: With page and can navigate trough all the available pages.

 ```js
 client.get('search', {